m5stack/m5-docs/docs/en/unit/pir.md

 ## Description

-**<mark>PIR</mark>** is a unit can detect human bogy
+**<mark>PIR</mark>** is a unit can detect human bogy infrared light.
+You can judge whether someone passed by it.

-is a human infrared sensor for M5GO that can easily detect whether someone appears in front of it with M5GO Core.
+If PIR detect that infrared light has changed, the signal pin of PIR will output high level.
+Otherwise, it'll output low level.

 ## Feature